frizatch/Tableau-Intro-to-TableauPublic/README.md

 **Marks**: *all the rows of your data.
 One mark equals one row.*

-**Marks Box (card)**: *control sparce for adding further detail into your visualization.*
+**Marks card**: *control sparce for adding further detail into your visualization.*
-•	Click on one of the properties in the box to manually change the way that your visualization appears.
+- Click on one of the properties in the box to manually change the way that your visualization appears.
-•	Drag and drop Dimensions or Measures onto properties in the Marks box to change the context or detail of that Dimension or Measure.
+- Drag and drop Dimensions or Measures onto properties in the Marks card to change the context or detail of that Dimension or Measure.

 **Sheets**: *Where you create your data visualization.
 Each visualization will require its own sheet.*